Doubting Sola Scriptura: My Road to Rome, Part 1

 Even if all Christians agreed on all the books of the Bible, it seemed to me that the problem would still exist.

-I did take some comfort in the fact that the 27 books of my New Testament were the same books historically recognized by Catholics, Orthodox and other Eastern Churches.
+I did take some comfort in the fact that the 27 books of my New Testament were the same books historically recognized by Catholics, Orthodox, and other Eastern Churches.
 (I had not yet heard of the Orthodox Tewahedo Churches of Ethiopia and Eritrea, who accord some kind of canonical status to a number of little-known post–New Testament works.
 I did have the idea that Orthodox Christians might have a somewhat more expansive Old Testament even than Catholics, and perhaps a fuzzier one — though at this point who was I to be calling someone else’s canon fuzzy?)

 The Old Testament is another story, obviously.
 Someone has to be wrong about Sirach and Judith and 2 Maccabees and so forth.
 But who?
 The probabilistic arguments mounted by various Protestant scholars seemed convincing to me, but did that necessarily mean they were right?